dcellison/phi/markdown/verbs.md

 # verbs

-* in plath, verbs do not conjugate
+* in phi, verbs do not conjugate
 * tense particles are added instead

 * there are four types of verbs